United States

 International Geography Championships

-The International Geography Championships is a week-long event with numerous competitions, field trips, family activities and more.
+The 2026 International Geography Championships is a week-long event with numerous competitions, field trips (including an optional 3-day pre-trip to Bangkok, and an optional 3-day post-trip to Angkor Wat), family activities and more.
 In each event, medals are awarded to the top 3 competing students in each age division.
 US students compete for their state; students from other countries (or students in the USA who were born abroad or who have foreign citizenship) represent those countries.
 Two of the most prestigious events at IGC are the International Geography Bee World Championships and the International Geography Bowl World Championships; an overall IGC Championship title is also awarded in each age division; please view the website at www.geochampionships.com for further details on all events and to register.
+We are expecting 300-400 students to attend the 2026 IGC.

 US Geography Championships Practice Resources